broadinstitute/be-validation-pipeline/docs/index.md

 <p>
 <b>Step 6: Analyzing CRISPResso2 results</b><br> Please use the "BEV_allele_frequencies_v4.ipynb" notebook in the
-"notebooks" folder of this project on GitHub to further analyze your data.
+"notebooks" folder <a href="https://github.com/mhegde/be-validation-pipeline">here</a> to further analyze your data.
 </p>